GPTrush/jsx-ai-doctor/README.md

 ## How It Works

-1. Takes JSX code as a string input.
+1. Takes JSX code as a string input
-2. Uses ESLint to parse and analyze the code.
+2. Automatically detects the environment (browser vs Node.js)
-3. Outputs:
+3. In browser environments:
-   - A list of issues with contextual messages formatted for LLMs.
-   - The corrected version of the code (if auto-fixable).
+   - Uses a lightweight JSX parser for basic syntax validation
+   - Provides simplified error messages
+4. In Node.js environments:
+   - Uses full ESLint capabilities
+   - Provides detailed error messages with line/column information
+5. Returns consistent error output format across environments

 ---

 ## Features

+- **Multi-Environment Support**: Works seamlessly in both browser (React/Next.js) and Node.js environments
+- **Adaptive Validation**: Uses appropriate validation strategy based on the runtime environment
-- **Error Identification**: Quickly identifies issues in JSX code, including syntax and rule violations.
+- **Error Identification**: Quickly identifies issues in JSX code, including syntax and rule violations
-- **LLM-Friendly Output**: Provides clear, human-readable error messages in a format optimized for feeding into language models.
+- **LLM-Friendly Output**: Provides clear, human-readable error messages in a format optimized for feeding into language models
-- **Standalone or Integrated Use**: Use it as a standalone NPM package or integrate it into your project for enhanced linting.
+- **Standalone or Integrated Use**: Use it as a standalone NPM package or integrate it into your project for enhanced linting

 ---